What happened in 2017?

 Support for schools

-The technical requirements for transitioning state schools have been rigorously checked by the department.
+The technical requirements for transitioning state schools were rigorously checked by the department.

 Testing proved that the technology worked without incident, reaffirming Queensland's meticulous approach to supporting schools.